Tone Zone User Manual

 - •Plugin Name — Top left.
 Click the Orra Audio logo (bottom right) to access license info and social links.

 - •TARGET Dropdown — Select from 24 genre-specific target curves derived from real reference masters.
+When a reference track is loaded, it appears as an entry here with small S (save) and x (clear) buttons next to the dropdown.

 - •LEARN Button — Click to open a file chooser and analyze a reference track.
 Generates a custom target curve.